 It is the policy of the Company to facilitate communications of stockholders and other interested parties with the Board and its various committees.
 Stockholders may raise matters of concern at the annual meetings of stockholders.
 In addition, any stockholder or other interested party wishing to communicate with any Director, including our Lead Independent Director, any committee of the Board or to the Board as a whole, may do so by submitting such communication in writing and sending it by regular mail to the attention of the appropriate party or to the attention of the Lead Independent Director at FOX, 1211 Avenue of the Americas, New York, New York 10036.
 This information is also posted on the Company’s website at www.FOXCorporation.com.

 Communication with Third Parties; Stockholder Engagement

 The Board believes that it is, in general, the responsibility of management to speak for the Company in communications to outside parties (e.g., investors, the press and industry associations).
 However, Directors may meet with stockholders on corporate governance and related issues where board-level involvement is appropriate.
-The Board, acting through the Nominating and Corporate Governance Committee, oversees the Company’s stockholder engagement efforts, with assistance from the Compensation Committee, which oversees stockholder engagement on the subject of executive compensation.
+The Board, acting through the Nominating and Corporate Governance Committee, oversees the Company’s stockholder engagement efforts, with assistance from the Compensation Committee, which oversees stockholder engagement on the subject of executive compensation and human capital management.

 Corporate Governance Review